-The Rugby World Cup begins on 18th September and whilst for me the excitement might pass me by, for the boys in my life this is a time of odd-shaped-ball delight.
-Don’t get me wrong, I live next door to a rugby club and I realise there’s much to admire about this noble sport (mainly thighs), so I’m happy to get involved in a bit of pre-tournament joy.
+The Rugby World Cup begins on 18th September; whilst for me the excitement might pass me by, for the boys in my life this is a time of odd-shaped-ball delight!
+Don’t get me wrong, I live next door to a rugby club and I realise there’s much to admire about this noble sport (mainly thighs); so I’m happy to get involved in a bit of pre-tournament crafting fun.
 To celebrate the Rugby World Cup, the boy and I sat down to make some Rugby World Cup Crafts.

-Everything you need to make the coasters is in the pack, which is helpful, as there’s nothing worse than sitting to do a craft and discovering you need something extra to complete it.
+Everything you need to make the coasters is in the pack.
+This is helpful, as there’s nothing worse than sitting to do a craft and discovering you need something extra to complete it.

-The coasters are pre-printed so you know where to stick your stickers, but if you wanted to free-style it you could just turn the coaster over to the blank side and design your own creation.
+The coasters are pre-printed so you know where to stick your stickers.
+If you wanted to free-style it you could just turn the coaster over to the blank side and do your own design.

-We started by writing our names on our personalised coasters, this is good practice for him, he starts school this month and has been practising writing over the summer.
+We started by writing our names on our personalised coasters.
+This is good practice for him; he starts school this month and has been practicing writing over the summer.
 I decided to make a coaster for Daddy to put his

 beer soft drink on while he watched the Rugby World Cup.

 We then set to work sticking the foam stickers on the coaster.
-This is great to improving his dexterity and hand strength as popping the foam stickers out of the sheet and peeling off the backing can be quite fiddly for little fingers, he enjoyed the challenge and did rather well with it all.
+This is great to improving his dexterity and hand strength; popping the foam stickers out of the sheet and peeling off the backing can be quite fiddly for little fingers.
+He enjoyed the challenge and did rather well with it all.

-Tip: Whenever we do something involving peeling little bits of backing paper off I always make sure there is a bowl to put out rubbish in, it stops the kitchen being covered in tiny bits of paper and it’s much quicker to tidy up, plus it encourages the small boy to be a bit more considerate with his mess.
+Tip: Whenever we do something involving peeling little bits of backing paper off I always make sure there is a bowl to put our rubbish in; it stops the kitchen being covered in tiny bits of paper and it’s much quicker to tidy up.
+Plus it encourages the small boy to be a bit more considerate with his mess.